jessebmiller/treacherous-winds/src/playbooks/ranger.md

 Answer **4** to move to Act Two.
 * What makes your home seem small?
 * How do your caregivers or colleagues react to your wandering?
-* What naive misconception do you have about brutality?
+* What naive misconception do you have about predators?
 * What about your home is unfulfilling?
 * What about your home keeps you complacent?

 **Act Two:**

-Focus: Disruption of your home or mundane life by the Wild Hunt.
+Focus: Disruption of your home or mundane life by a wild beast.
 Create it as a [world anchor](../setting-the-setting.md#world-anchor).

 Answer **4** to move to Act Three.
 * What inner conflict do you have over predation?
 * What happens that you can't ignore or abide?
 * What conflict do you try to avoid and why do you fail?
-* How does the Wild Hunt threaten your home and what status quo do they prey on?
+* How does the wild best threaten your home and how are they defenseless?
-* What draws you away from home and what must you find or discover before you return?
+* What draws you out into the wild and what must you find or discover before you return?

 **Act Three:**